Grand Junction Cold Case Murder Of Deborah Tomlinson Solved After 45 Years

 The Grand Junction Police Department then used traditional police work to identify Jimmy Dean Duncan as a suspect.
 Detectives obtained DNA from one of Duncan’s relatives and submitted the sample for comparison with the original DNA evidence that was found at the crime scene.
 The Colorado Bureau of Investigation confirmed that the DNA samples matched.

 Duncan was not identified as a suspect in the investigation prior to Parabon’s findings.
-Duncan, a Colorado native who was 26 years old at the time of the murder, died in 1987.
+Duncan, a Colorado native who was 26 at the time of the murder, died in 1987.